joyjit-das/MedixirAI/README.md

 ## 🌐 Overview

-Medixir AI is an advanced web-based platform designed to accelerate drug discovery using cutting-edge Generative AI and secure technologies like blockchain.
-Built for the **Google Solution Challenge 2025**, the project addresses key global goals by promoting health, innovation, and partnerships.
+**Medixir AI** is a next-generation web platform that leverages Generative AI and blockchain technology to transform the drug discovery process.
+Developed as part of the **Google Solution Challenge 2025**, the project aligns with global goals by fostering better health, innovation, and secure collaborations.

 ---

 ## 🎯 Objectives

-- ⚡ Drastically reduce the time required for early-stage drug discovery
+- ⚡ **Accelerate early-stage drug discovery** by generating novel molecular structures
-- 🔐 Provide a secure and verifiable environment to handle counterfeit drug issues
+- 🔐 **Combat counterfeit drugs** through a secure, verifiable blockchain publishing system
-- 🤖 Empower researchers with AI-generated molecular candidates for potential drug development
+- 🤖 **Support researchers and scientists** with AI-generated molecular candidates for therapeutic development

 ---